Iowa Public Employees' Retirement System

 administrative costs are less

-than peer median administrative
+than peer average administrative

 costs as measured by CEM per